 Each month we feature a new ASK LESLIE: a short video that will help you be more effective.
-This month's featured segment of ASK LESLIE discusses how speakers can often develop ineffective behaviors.
-Listen and watch when you click here to hear what those ineffective speaker behaviors are.
+This month's featured segment is on my Homepage.
+The ASK LESLIE question that I answer is How Do I Stand Out In an Interview?

 III.
 Mishmash of Value:

 I find the Jim Tressel "effect" fascinating.
 While Ohio has been a swing state and a split state in the presidential election, I find people equally divided over Jim Tressel.
 I think 50% of people think he is a villain and 50% think he is a victim.
 So I asked him: was he a villain or victim?
 He thought my estimate was a little high.
 His answer was that he cared about the people who know him and work with him and have known him.
 Those that never met him, he can't help what they think.